jankazil/Arotake/README.md

 The workflow is shown in the [Arotake Demo](https://github.com/jankazil/Arotake/blob/main/notebooks/ArotakeDemo.ipynb) Jupyter notebook.
 The notebook evaluates High Resolution Rapid Refresh (HRRR) forecast data against Local Climatological Data (LCD) v2 observations.
 The workflow is

-- Specify settings and working directories
+1. Specify settings and working directories
-- Specify HRRR forecast parameters (analysis period, forecast initialization time, forecast valid time, ...)
+2. Specify HRRR forecast parameters (analysis period, forecast initialization time, forecast valid time, ...)
-- Download and process HRRR forecast data
+3. Download and process HRRR forecast data
-- Specify LCD v2 observation parameters (analysis period, analysis regions)
+4. Specify LCD v2 observation parameters (analysis period, analysis regions)
-- Download and process LCD v2 data
+5. Download and process LCD v2 data
-- Evaluate the HRRR forecast against the LCD v2 observations.
-This creates and saves time series as netCDF files and creates plots, for each analysis region, of the model bias, rmse, correlation with observations, etc.
+6. Evaluate the HRRR forecast against the LCD v2 observations.
+This creates and saves time series as netCDF files creates plots, for each analysis region, of the model bias, rmse, correlation with observations, etc.
-- Create a plot with the map of the LCD v2 observation locations.
+7. Create a plot with the map of the LCD v2 observation locations.
-- Create time series and probability density functions plots of the model bias, rmse, correlation with observations, etc., for all analysis regions concurrently.
+8. Create time series and probability density functions plots of the model bias, rmse, correlation with observations, etc., for all analysis regions concurrently.

 Requirements: Jupyter kernel with the following packages installed: